-In November 2017, the RHC’s two Advisory Boards came to the consensus that chronic pain is an important regional public health issue, voting to prioritize this topic in 2018-2019.
+Due to the high prevalence and impact of chronic pain in the Gateway patient population, in November 2017, the RHC’s two Advisory Boards designated chronic pain as an important regional public health issue, voting to prioritize this topic in 2018-2019.
 The RHC subsequently approved chronic pain as a key focus area, with the following three deliverables: